Landmarks on the Echimamish River

 Although the replacement of canoes with York boats was not universally welcomed — many of the crews hated York Boat work — the efficiencies were irresistible.
 Canoes still served some of the smaller and more remote trading posts and they continued to be employed in circumstances where high speed was required.
 Nevertheless, by 1825, the vast majority of the HBC’s inland riverine and lake transport was by York Boat.
 For the next half-century, until the arrival of steamboats, York Boats carried the bulk of the HBC’s waterbourne trade.
 [James McKillip, “Norway House: Economic Opportunity and The Rise of Community,” p.
 54. You can find this thesis online by googling its title or author’s name.]

-So we have reached Norway House and know a little more about it.
+So now we have reached Norway House via the Echimamish River, and know a little more about both the river and the fort.
 But this older post caught fire on November 19, 1824, and within a few hours was almost completely destroyed.
 The new Norway House was built on a piece of high ground next to a good harbour that connected directly to the trade routes.
 It stood “about four miles below the old Fort of Jack River, and twenty miles below the late establishment of Norway House.”
 The map shows that it was built north of the first old fort (1796-1799) on Jack River, and some distance north of the second Jack River post (1801-1817).
 Another journal has good description of the new Norway House and of life in the post, and it will eventually be posted here.
-This landmarks series will probably be continued: if and when it is, the next post will appear here: http://nancymargueriteanderson.com/landmarks-

 Copyright, Nancy Marguerite Anderson, 2018.
 All rights reserved.